fisherra/fisherankney/_posts/2018-01-15-biodiversity.md

 ---
 layout: post
-title: "National Park Biodiversity with ggplot2"
+title: "Biodiversity in the National Parks"
 categories:
-  - Data Science Blog
+  - Blog
 tags:
 - R
+- tidyverse
 - data visualization
 - ggplot2
+- dplyr
 - biostatistics
 - ecology
-- national parks
+- geospatial
 ---
 This is a simple exploratory data analysis on the U.S. National Park Biodiversity dataset, sourced from [kaggle](https://www.kaggle.com/nationalparkservice/park-biodiversity/data).
 I've been using R to investigate scientific problems for a while now, but I'm just starting to use the ggplot2 data visualization package.
 This is also my first personal data science project with R!
 I Hope you find it useful none the less.